KLL505/Polygon-Area-Calculator/README.md

 [NAME] [X1,Y1] [X2,Y2] [X3,Y3] [Xn,Yn] [X1,Y1]

-(The included test file is titled sample_routes.txt and can be edited for further testing)
+(The included test driver file is titled sample_routes.txt and can be edited for further testing)

 The program can read any amount of drivers and coordinates due to the 3d array being dynamic.
 The line must end in the starting vertex to indicate the end of the polygon and to